 - Restoring the color of stained and discolored teeth.

-CEREC® Dental Crowns in Tampa
+CEREC® Dental Crown in Tampa, FL

 This method uses computer-assisted design (CAD) and computer-aided manufacturing (CAM) to offer single-day restorations for patients.
 CEREC has revolutionized ceramic restorations such as crowns and veneers for patients so that there is no longer a wait between preparing the restoration and finally receiving the finished product.